Habitat “restoration” scheme likely to hurt more than help

 We were told that the proposed Hidden Beach “restoration” will benefit fishing, hunting, clamming, and crabbing, when scarcely anywhere else on Whidbey Island is more intensively mobbed by clammers, crabbers, and duck hunters, in particular, whenever the habitat is opened to exploitation for even a day.

-We were told this evening that one purpose of the Hidden Beach “restoration” project is to help the prey base for predators, including the human predators, yet were also told that the “restoration” is supposed to help protect prey species from natural predators.
+We were told this evening that one purpose of the Hidden Beach “restoration” project is to help the prey base for predators, including the human predators, yet were also told that the “restoration” is supposed to help protect prey species from native predators.

 Lost beaver ponds